cmosher01/Gedcom-XY-Editor/README.md

 ![image](./docs/gedcom-xy-editor-screenshot.jpg)

-It can export the chart to an SVG format file.
+It can export the chart as a PDF file or an SVG file.

 The program allows for an optional “skeleton” export, with minimal identifying information for individuals, intended for *merging* into an existing GEDCOM